MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-view-use-files.md

 > [!NOTE]
 > Before you can view the protected file, the Rights Management service must first confirm that you are authorized to view the file, which it does by checking your user name and password.
 In some cases, this might be cached and you will not see a prompt that asks for your credentials.
 In other cases, you will be prompted to supply your credentials.
 >
-> If your organization does not use either Azure Information Protection or AD RMS, you can apply for a free account that will accept your credentials so that you can open files that are protected by Rights Management:
+> If your organization does not have a cloud-based account for you to use (for Office 365 or Azure) and does not use AD RMS, you can apply for a free account that will accept your credentials so that you can open files that are protected by Rights Management:
 >
 > -   To apply for this account, click the link to apply for [RMS for individuals](http://go.microsoft.com/fwlink/?LinkId=309469).
 >